dimitriouore/Think/README.md

 ## About Think

 Think is a small project like a social network.
 Users sign up and log in.
 They can type and save their thoughts.
 Everyone can see everyone's thoughts.
-If you can regret something you have saved you can deleted too.
+If you regret something you have saved you can delete it.
 It is based on Laravel.

 ## License